p-sarikas/p-sarikas/README.md

   Implements an autonomous driving system for a simulated mobile robot (Mirte) in ROS 2 (Humble), enabling navigation through a cone-defined track with obstacle avoidance and pedestrian stopping.
 Combines 3D point-cloud processing (PCL) and 2D vision-based pedestrian detection (OpenCV) to generate safe velocity commands.

+- **Imitation Learning for Vision-Based Robot Control**

+  Imitation learning–based control of a mobile robot using RGB camera input only.
+Learns a policy that maps visual observations to discrete navigation actions and evaluates performance both offline and in simulation.

+- **Multi-Sensor 3D Pedestrian Detection**

+  Developed a detect-then-localize pipeline that combines YOLO-based 2D pedestrian detection with LiDAR and radar data to estimate accurate 3D pedestrian positions in the camera frame.
+The system applies geometric constraints, sensor fusion, and ground-plane backprojection to robustly localize pedestrians under varying distances and scene conditions.

 - **Simulation of an Electronic Differential for Electric Vehicles**

   Modeling and simulation of an electronic differential for a lightweight EV using Ackermann steering.
 Compares DC motor and PMSM-based in-wheel architectures with advanced control (FOC, SVPWM) to evaluate vehicle stability and traction.

-- **Imitation Learning for Vision-Based Robot Control**

-  Imitation learning–based control of a mobile robot using RGB camera input only.
-Learns a policy that maps visual observations to discrete navigation actions and evaluates performance both offline and in simulation.
 ---